 - Many years later, the crampons and ice axe are very rarely used.

 - The sleeping bag?
-I keep it in the car for winter emergencies and some occasional cold weather car camping solo or if I g with a past partner, let her use it when I take my zero degree bag.
+I keep it in the car for winter emergencies and some occasional cold weather car camping solo or if I g with someone, let her use it when I take my zero degree bag.
 (And if it is REALLY cold weather car camping?
 We take these! ) I do not do any true winter mountaineering and do not really need it for its intended purpose.
 I can layer enough with my zero-degree bag to drop it down a bit in the temperature rating when backpacking.

 - The EMS 5500?
 I loaned out this ~6+ lb pack a few years ago and did not get it back.
 I’m OK with that. 🙂